temp4422/temp4422.github.io/README.md

 ## Rules & Constraints:

 - Flat components encapsulation: at this moment, you can't include component inside another component
-- optimzeCSS() function is not 100% working, so be careful when naming classes.
+- Currently optimzeCSS() function is not working properly.
 - Do NOT use same class and id names.

 ## Next.js